stratum-mining/sv2-spec/05-Mining-Protocol.md

 ### 5.3.17 `SetNewPrevHash` (Server -> Client, broadcast)
 Prevhash is distributed whenever a new block is detected in the network by an upstream node.
-This message MAY be shared by all downstream nodes (sent only once to each channel group).
+This message may be shared by all downstream nodes sent only once to each channel group.
-Clients MUST immediately start to mine on the provided prevhash.
+Clients must immediately start to mine on the provided prevhash.
 When a client receives this message, only the job referenced by Job ID is valid.
 The remaining jobs already queued by the client have to be made invalid.